kinshuk-h/SELECT/README.md

 The composition of concepts has a slightly different file structure, but the file names serve the same purpose.
 For instance, `data.compose.json` lists out queries for compositions, `example_cache.compose.json` lists out examples, etc.

-- `data.json`: This contains queries for each concept in a flattened-out list, grouped by relation in a dictionary.
+- `data.json`: This contains queries for each composition in a flattened-out list, grouped by relation in a dictionary.
 As with atomic concepts, information to infer some the path information is included.
 The fields per composition include:
   - `concept`: composition ID, concatenation of underlying atomic concept IDs
   - `name`: composition name
   - `relation`: Relation template the composition was derived from
   - `compositions`: composition data about constituents:
     - `ids`: included concept IDs, in the order of the template
     - `names`: resolved names for concepts in same order as the IDs
   - `context`: parent concept data.
-This is only a placeholder for compatibility with the file structure for atomic concepts.
+This is only a placeholder for compatibility with the file structure for atomic concepts
   - `queries`: Queries for the concept, generated using GPT-4o